 Execute this command and

-dd will read off of the source hosts logical volume, shift it through
+dd will read off of the source hosts logical volume but will seak and ignore NUL blocks (zeroes) to save disk space, shift it through

 pv with a pre-defined size, so it can calculate the progress you see while copying and then pipe it through